m-j-andr/PIC-1-Demo/docs/2-Desmos/2-hmm.md

     it is good for understanding the universe in regions of both large scale and high mass.

   - Is quantum mechanics correct?
-    It is the best theory of gravity currently available to us for understanding the universe in regions of both very small scale and low mass.
+    It is the best theory currently available to us for understanding the universe in regions of both very small scale and low mass.

   - However, it is a longstanding Physics problem to come up with